 3. You Follow Good Manners

-One more benefit of using a bell is that you don’t have to yell.
+Another benefit of using a bell is that you don’t have to yell.
 Use the bell instead.
-Thus, you follow good manners.
-We all should respect some unwritten rules and etiquette.
-It is the same as saying ‘Hello’ when you enter your local store.
+This way, you follow good manners.
+We should all respect unwritten rules and etiquette.
+It’s like saying ‘Hello’ when you enter your local store.

 Using a bell is not an insult.
 It’s a show of mutual respect.